data-engineering-helpers/ks-cheat-sheets/db/duckdb/README.md

 ### Foursquare data
 * Home page: https://catalog.buz.dev/datasets/foursquare/places
 * Overview: OSS Foursquare Places database
+  * 100 millions of rows for the `places` table
 * Getting started:
-  * In the DuckDB shell, bind to the BlueSky data catalog (there is no need for credentials here):
+  * In the DuckDB shell, bind to the Foursquare data catalog (there is no need for credentials here):
 ```sql
 attach 'https://hive.buz.dev/foursquare' as foursquare;
 ```